-- The University of Florida Proton Therapy Institute (UFPTI), located at Shands Jacksonville, opened and treated its first patient in August 2006.
-UFPTI is a 98,000-square-foot facility providing conventional radiation cancer treatment and proton therapy.
-UFPTI includes clinics for the pre- and post-therapy and on-treatment evaluation of cancer patients, planning suites, an infusion and anesthesia suite, psychosocial and dietary services, a research office and faculty offices.
+- The UF Health Proton Therapy Institute (UFHPTI), located at UF Health Jacksonville, opened and treated its first patient in August 2006.
+UFHPTI is a 98,000-square-foot facility providing conventional radiation cancer treatment and proton therapy.
+UFHPTI includes clinics for the pre- and post-therapy and on-treatment evaluation of cancer patients, planning suites, an infusion and anesthesia suite, psychosocial and dietary services, a research office and faculty offices.
 At capacity, the facility can treat up to 200 patients.

-- Shands Cancer Hospital at the University of Florida opened November 1, 2009, and supports the academic medical services offered by Shands and UF.
+- The UF Health Shands Cancer Hospital opened November 1, 2009, and supports the academic medical services offered by Shands and UF.
 The new hospital houses 192 private inpatient beds for a variety of patients, including those receiving diagnostic and therapeutic oncology services.
-In addition, the Shands at UF emergency department and trauma unit and a critical care center for emergency- and trauma-related services are located there.
+In addition, the UF Health emergency department and trauma unit and a critical care center for emergency- and trauma-related services are located there.

 - The newly opened University of Florida Biomedical Sciences Building serves as a center for animal research into genetics and cancer.
 The $85 million facility opened in September 2009.

-- UF, HSC and Shands programmatic priorities include the areas of cancer, brain, genetics, biotechnology, aging, children, transplant, heart and diabetes.
+- UF, HSC and UF Health Shands programmatic priorities include the areas of cancer, brain, genetics, biotechnology, aging, children, transplant, heart and diabetes.